UK Regulated Forex Brokers

 - 1:2 for cryptocurrencies

-What happens if a regulated FCA broker becomes insolvent?
+What happens if a regulated UK broker becomes insolvent?

 How secure are my funds when trading with a UK based forex broker?

-With the regulatory role played by the FCA, your funds are safe when you trade with an FCA regulated broker.
-FCA mandates all forex brokers in the UK to always have at least £1 million operating capital.
+With the regulatory role played by the FCA, your funds are safe when you trade with a regulated broker.
+They mandates all forex brokers in the UK to always have at least £1 million operating capital.

 The trading restrictions imposed on UK based Forex brokers